-Federal Program Income - All program income generated from services funded, in whole or in part, by federal Older Americans Act funds that is on hand as of June 30, 2023, are budgeted and expended during FY 2023-24.
+Federal Program Income - All program income generated from services funded, in whole or in part, by the federal Older Americans Act funds that is on hand as of June 30, 2023, are to be budgeted and expended during FY 2023-24.

-Local Program Income - The June 30, 2023, balance of local program income generated from services funded by non-federal sources should not exceed 10% of the AAA's total Block Grant allocation for FY 2023-24 up to a maximum of \$400,000.
+Local Program Income - The June 30, 2023, balance of local program income generated from services funded by non-federal sources are not to exceed 10% of the AAA's total Block Grant allocation for FY 2023-24 up to a maximum of \$400,000.
 These funds are to be budgeted and expended in consumer service cost centers.

-OPTIONS Cost Sharing Funds - The June 30, 2023, balance of OPTIONS Cost Sharing Fund collections are budgeted and expended during FY 2023-24.
+OPTIONS Cost Sharing Funds - The June 30, 2023, balance of OPTIONS Cost Sharing Fund collections are to be budgeted and expended during FY 2023-24.